Andrei Rublev (film): Depictions of violence

-Several scenes within the film depict violence, torture and cruelty toward animals, which sparked controversy at the time of release.
+Several scenes within the film depict violence, torture, and cruelty toward animals, which sparked controversy at the time of release.
 Most of these scenes took place during the raid of Vladimir, including one showing the blinding and the torture of a monk.
 The scenes involving cruelty toward animals were largely simulated.
 For example, during the Tatar raid of Vladimir a cow is set on fire.
 In reality the cow had an asbestos-covered coat and was not physically harmed; however, one scene depicts the real death of a horse.
 The horse falls from a flight of stairs and is then stabbed by a spear.
-To produce this image, Tarkovsky injured the horse by shooting it in the neck and then pushed it from the stairs, causing the animal to falter and fall down the flight of stairs.
-From there, the camera pans off the horse onto some soldiers to the left and then pans back right onto the horse, and we see the horse struggling to get its footing having fallen over on its back before being stabbed by the spear.
-The animal was then shot in the head afterward off camera.
-This was done to avoid the possibility of harming what was considered a less expendable, highly prized stunt horse.
-The horse was brought in from a slaughterhouse, killed on set, and then returned to the abattoir for commercial consumption.
 In a 1967 interview for Literaturnoe obozrenie, interviewer Aleksandr Lipkov suggested to Tarkovsky that "the cruelty in the film is shown precisely to shock and stun the viewers.
 And this may even repel them."
 In an attempt to downplay the cruelty Tarkovsky responded: "No, I don't agree.
 This does not hinder viewer perception.
-Moreover we did all this quite sensitively.
+Moreover, we did all this quite sensitively.
 I can name films that show much more cruel things, compared to which ours looks quite modest."